codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/codacy-testing.md

 max-width="80%"
 %}

-Once you ’create’ the pipeline, a standard codefresh.yml file is generated with three steps:
-* The first step will clone your repository;
-* The second step will both, build and push your repository to the container registry that you have connected with Codefresh;
-* And the third step currently does not do much.
-In the next section, we will modify the testing step and add a new step that pushes our code coverage reports to codacy.

 **Testing step**

 This step is based on our [TypeScript application](https://github.com/anais-codefresh/codacy-sample-app).
 In short, we specify to execute the testing in the node image, then install jest and run our test script.
-Modify this step in accordance to your application.
+Modify the steps in accordance with your application.
 In the end, it should generate a code coverage report in a format that is understood by Codacy.

 {% highlight yaml %}
 {% raw %}